 10 Healthiest Leafy Green Vegetables

 One of the most important parts of a healthy diet is leafy, green vegetables.
-They are a powerhouse of vitamins, minerals, and fibers but they don't load you up with calories.
+They are powerhouses of vitamins, minerals, and fiber, but they don't load you up with calories.
 Greens are also a great source of fiber, which supports your digestive health and promotes healthy gut bacteria.

 There are so many vitamins, minerals, and antioxidants in kale that it is considered one of the most nutrient dense vegetables available.